StackVista/stackstate-docs/use/metrics/telemetry_streams.md

 ### Log streams

 A log entry is a \(JSON style\) data object with some properties.
 Each log entry may represent an event or even some state information coming from an external system.
-StackState is able to synchronize the checks of external systems, such as OpsView or Nagios.
+StackState can synchronize the checks of external systems, such as OpsView or Nagios.
 These systems report check changes to StackState in a log stream.
 These log entries are then checked for their data by a check, which in turn can translate into an element state change in StackState.

 ## Telemetry stream providers